gkjohnson/three-transform-dirty-flag/README.md

 ##### updateAllBounds()

 Updates the bounds of all objects with dirty bounds.
-Calling `updateTransform` can dirty bounds so this should typically be called after `updateAllTransforms()`.

 #### Override-able Methods
 ##### onTransformDirty(obj)